The Importance of Athletic Hosiery for Training and Fitness

 Too Long = Bad Fit

 If they are too long you will want to roll them down.
 This is equivalent to putting a tourniquet on your leg.
-You will restrict your blood flow and can cause a serious injury.
+You will restrict your blood flow and can cause a serious injury, especially during an intense activity, such as a 5k or 10k stretch, marathon and cycling.

 To put on your compression socks, smooth them out to eliminate any bunching.
 Do not roll down the tops or they will be too tight.
 This can cut off circulation or result in blood flow issues.

-Consistency means you need to wear them every time you go for a run.
-If you have ever wondered should you wear compression socks while running, the answer is yes.
+Consistency means you need to wear them every time you go for a run in order for them to help you recover from an intense activity, such as a marathon, 5k, 10k, or cycling.
+If you have ever wondered should you wear good compression socks while running, the answer is yes.

 Running Socks – Should You Add Compression?

-This question can easily be answered by all of the benefits you will receive by wearing them.
+This question can easily be answered by all of the benefits you will receive by wearing the best medical leg gear .
 This includes:

 - Enhanced Oxygen Delivery: One of the most critical aspects of your performance is ensuring there is enough blood-rich oxygen flowing to your muscles every time you choose to run.

-One of the worst experiences is being a marathon runner whose calf muscles lose strength prior to reaching the goal line.
-Compression socks are critical for making certain your have optimal oxygen delivery.
+One of the worst experiences is being a marathon, 5k or 10k runner whose calf muscles lose strength prior to reaching the goal line.
+The best medical compression socks are critical for making certain your have optimal oxygen delivery.

-- Fighting the Effects of Gravity: Another benefit for every runner is compression socks help your legs fight off the impact of gravity because your blood is pushed right back to your heart.
+- Fighting the Effects of Gravity: Another benefit for every runner is that the best medical compression socks help your legs fight off the impact of gravity because your blood is pushed right back to your heart.

 The stockings create pressure to help push fluid up your legs.
 Once your blood flow has been increased, all of the essential oxygen and great nutrients go to your legs when you need them the most.

-- Decreasing Lactic Acid: Compression socks for running may also help with the soreness in your muscles.
+- Decreasing Lactic Acid: Good compression socks for running may also help with the soreness in your muscles.
 This issue has been experienced by all runners.

 Every time you exercise or run, your body produces lactic acid.
 This is basically a waste product.
 If you allow the lactic acid to remain in your muscles, you are going to be extremely sore when you wake up the next morning.